 A brain injury can impact a person’s life in many different ways.
 In many circumstances the impact of a brain injury will cause a person who sustained the brain injury to take substantial time off work or have to stop working completely, resulting in both loss of income and loss of earning capacity.
 Only an experienced brain injury attorney in Philadelphia, PA or elsewhere in Pennsylvania can help you recover a fair and adequate compensation for all the damages and losses you have suffered and will suffer for the rest of your life as a result of this catastrophic injury.

 Contact the Dan Doyle Law Group to speak about your particular case and pursue compensation.
-Let our lawyers formulate the most effective legal strategy for you.
+Let our experienced personal injury lawyers formulate the most effective legal strategy for you.
 Call our offices 215-987-3730 or complete this contact form to get a free consultation.